-Rachel Pringle is Senior Director of Programs at Education Outside, an organization dedicated to connecting urban students in San Francisco to the natural world through the development and use of green schoolyards.
+Rachel Pringle is Chief Strategy Officer at Education Outside, an organization dedicated to connecting urban students in San Francisco to the natural world through the development and use of green schoolyards.
 Rachel directs Education Outside’s corps member program which operates at 37 San Francisco Unified School District schools.
 Prior to joining Education Outside, Rachel pursued the prefect mix of outdoor and agricultural education through teaching in a public school garden for four years.
 She is the co-author of How to Grow a School Garden: A Complete Guide for Parents and Teachers, from Timber Press.

 Eli Zigas, SPUR

 Eli Zigas is the Food and Agriculture Policy Director at SPUR.
 Eli manages SPUR’s work on urban agriculture, regional foodshed planning and creating a vibrant, accessible food system in the Bay Area.
 He is an active member of the San Francisco Urban Agriculture Alliance and Coordinator for the Clipper Community Garden.
 "There is no better way to quickly learn about what is going on in the world of food and farming in San Francisco than the Get Up! program.
 And, you'll learn hands on gardening skills from some of the best teachers you'll ever meet."

 Ariana Reguzzoni, Chica Bloom Farm